 St. Petersburg Stitch Tutorial

-I have made a video and PDF tutorial for this beading pattern.
-Click here to download the PDF pattern with step-by-step instructions accompanied by photos.
+I have made a video tutorial for this beading pattern.

-Below is the materials list, along with the colours that I used.
+Below is the materials list, along with the colors that I used.
 Check out my Amazon store to see my most recommended beading supplies.

 - 8g Miyuki 11/0 Seed beads, Opaque Turquoise Green